 Multicountry Air Passes

 A few South America air passes exist and can save you a bit of money, provided you can deal with a fixed itinerary.
 These mileage-based passes allow travelers to fly between cities in a limited set of countries.
 The restrictions vary, but flights must be completed within a period ranging from 30 days to 12 months.
 You'll pay higher rates (or be ineligible) if you arrive in South America on a carrier other than the one sponsoring the air pass.

-One World Alliance Visit South America Airpass (www.oneworld.com) Includes Argentina, Bolivia, southern Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.
+One World Alliance Visit South America Airpass (www.oneworld.com) Includes Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.